 - Even if you don’t have the original source code for implementation, a category can be declared for any class

 - Any methods that you define in a category will be available to all instances of the original class as well as any sub-classes for the original class

 - At runtime, there is no variation between a method appended by a category and one that is implemented by the original class

-Objective-c subclass can only be obtained from a single direct parent class this concept is known as “single inheritance” .
+The objective-c subclass can only be obtained from a single direct parent class this concept is known as “single inheritance.”

-Polymorphism in Objective-C is referred to a capability of base class pointer to call the function.
+Polymorphism in Objective-C is referred to a capability of the base class pointer to call the function.

-16) Explain when to use NSArray and NSMutableArray?
+16) When would you use NSArray and NSMutableArray?

 - NSArray: You will use an NS array when data in the array don’t change.
 For example, the company name you will put in NS Array so that no one can manipulate it.